 A successful massage session respects the dignity of human need: the need for pleasure, the need for relief, the need for hope, the need for connection, the need for therapeutic action, and, at times, the need for supported solitude.
-Over the years I have became more focused on recognizing which needs the client is bringing to the table.
-With varying degrees of success I have learned how to adapt the session to provide for these needs.
-It has required me to continuously work on making my sessions more mindful and more intentional, beyond technique.
+Over the years, I have become more focused on recognizing which needs the client brings to the table.
+I have learned how to adapt the session to provide for these needs with varying degrees of success.
+It has required me to continuously make my sessions more mindful and more intentional, beyond technique.

 That’s probably why the phrase “holding space” resonates with me.
-Basically it means being fully present with someone, without inserting our judgment.
-So holding space for a client simply means we provide a space in which they can just be, able to feel and reveal what they need to without worrying about how they are being perceived or someone trying to “fix it”.
+Basically, it means being fully present with someone without inserting our judgment.
+So holding space for a client means we provide a space in which they can just be able to feel and reveal what they need to without worrying about how they are being perceived or someone trying to “fix it.”

-My practice is primarily made up of outcome based massage – with a majority of clients in chronic pain or with sports induced injuries.
-So people come to me because they believe I can “fix it”, right?
-Years ago I remember taking a Medical Massage class with Ralph Stevens who explained how we are responsible for performing our massage sessions with intelligence and intention - if a problem is resolved, then that is a bonus.
+My practice is primarily made up of outcome-based massage – with a majority of clients in chronic pain or sports-induced injuries.
+So people come to me because they believe I can “fix it,” right?
+Years ago, I remembered taking a Medical Massage class with Ralph Stevens who explained how we are responsible for performing our massage sessions with intelligence and intention - if a problem is resolved, then that is a bonus.
 We are not the healers; we don’t “fix” things.
-Jenny Ray, another of my favorite educator, says “We are witnesses to the healing”.
+Jenny Ray, another of my favorite educator, says, “We are witnesses to the healing.”
 I have come to believe that this is true.

-It’s also true that we are often witnesses to the frustration, pain, fear, grief and loneliness of our clients.
-Over the years there has been lots of discussion about scope of practice and professional boundaries when dealing with these human conditions.
+It’s also true that we are often witnesses to our clients' frustration, pain, fear, grief, and loneliness.
+Over the years, there have been many discussions about the scope of practice and professional boundaries when dealing with these human conditions.
 I’m not here with a definitive answer, just some suggestions.

-First of all take care of you and make sure you:
+First of all, take care of yourself and make sure you:

 Then work on

-- Not taking the situation personal, taking on their pain, or imposing your opinion or your ego
+Not taking the situation personally, taking on their pain, or imposing your opinion or your ego.

-Your work is important; just remember that in addition to the occupation of bodywork, often times it’s equally important to share our comforting and grounded presence.
-Holding space requires humility, conscientiousness, the ability to step out of the way, and to understand that this is not about us.
+Your work is important; remember that in addition to the occupation of bodywork, oftentimes, it’s equally important to share our comforting and grounded presence.
+Holding space requires humility, conscientiousness, the ability to step out of the way, and understand that this is not about us.
 This is my current challenge.
 Wish me luck

 Be well, Do good work, and share your experiences so we can get the dialog going